Cross-platform C SDK logo

 font_family ()

-Get the font type family.
+Gets the font family.

 const char_t*